globalbioticinteractions/globalbioticinteractions.github.io/bigbee/index.md

 {% endfor %}

 # Integration Profiles
 Integration profiles are descriptions on how data flows from one system to the next.
-Because the Parasite Tracker community is using a variety of tools (e.g., Arctos, Symbiota, Specify, Excel, MSAccess) to manage and share collection data, there are many integration profiles to exchange collection data.
+Because the Big Bee community is using a variety of tools (e.g., Arctos, Symbiota, Specify, Excel, MSAccess) to manage and share collection data, there are many integration profiles to exchange collection data.
 The integration profiles below are geared towards the exchange and linking of biotic associations data (e.g., species interactions, or host-parasite associations) with [GloBI](https://globalbioticinteractions.org).

 ## Arctos
 Arctos managed collections are indexed by GloBI.
 This section explains how.